DJ Boldin

-Early years
+Early life

 Boldin was selected as the Defensive Player of the Year by the Palm Beach Post.
 He was an A first-team all-state selection.
 He recorded 107 tackles, two interceptions and four forced fumbles as a senior in high school, along with 29 receptions for 691 yards and nine touchdowns as a wide receiver He was selected to the first-team all-state as a linebacker.

 College career

 Redshirt Freshman

 Boldin was named to The Sporting News' ACC All-Freshman Team.
 Boldin finished second on the team in receiving yards and fourth on the team in receptions.
 He played nine games and started six, where he recorded 15 receptions for 224 yards, a team-best 14.9 yards per catch.
 Boldin made his first career reception against Maryland, a 14-yard reception.
 He had three catches against Clemson for 36 yards.
 Boldin also had a season-high four receptions in Tallahassee against Florida State for 58 yards and Boldin caught three passes for 54 yards at Boston College.
 He had two receptions for 15 yards at Georgia Tech.
 He did not play in the season opener against Vanderbilt because of a coach's decision and missed the Miami game with injury.